clevelandmusicco/HothouseExamples/src/AmnesiaDelay/README.md

 * For a "Doppler" vibrato, push **RATE** clockwise and turn **BLEND** fully wet.
 * For runaway oscillation, push **FEEDBACK** to the right end of its travel.
 * For pitch-bent eerie effects, sweep the **DELAY** knob while playing, especially with high **FEEDBACK**.
 * **CLOCK NOISE** is meant to simulate an old, drifted DMM.
 It's subtle at lower **BLEND** and shorter **DELAY** settings; crank both of those knobs to really hear the hiss and whine.
 Silly?
 Sure.
-But that 6th knob was just gagging for something to do. 😉
+But that 6th knob was just gagging for something to do 🫢

 ## Notes for DSP learners